A Mixed Finite Element Method for the Dirichlet Vector Laplacian in Three Dimensions: Introduction

 where $\Sigmab$ will be defined below.
 In contrast to the vector Hodge Laplacian with \emph{standard boundary conditions} $\ub \cdot\nb = 0, \curl \ub \times \nb = \zerob$ or $\ub \times \nb = \zerob, \div \ub = 0$ on $\partial\Omega$~\cite[][Section~4.5]{arnold_2018}, the problem~\eqref{eq:hodgelap} is subject to the full Dirichlet condition $\ub = \zerob$ and is not amenable to straightforward Galerkin discretization in the framework of \emph{Finite Element Exterior Calculus} (FEEC)~\cite{arnold_2006,arnold_2018}.
 In fact, a naive choice $\Sigmab := \Hcurl$ leads to ill-posedness.
 As a remedy, the authors of~\cite{dubois_2003,arnold_2012} have proposed using the following superspace of $\Hcurl$:

 endowed with the norm $\|\taub\|^2_{\Sigmab}:=\|\taub\|^2 + \|\curl\taub\|^2_{\Hzdiv'}$.

-It is observed numerically that FEEC discretizations of~\eqref{eq:hodgelap} work well but suffer from suboptimal convergence~\cite{dubois_2003b, arnold_2012}, which is theoretically demonstrated by~\cite{arnold_2012} on two-dimensional convex domains.
+It was observed numerically that FEEC discretizations of~\eqref{eq:hodgelap} work well but suffer from half-order suboptimal convergence~\cite{dubois_2003b, arnold_2012}, which was later demonstrated theoretically by~\cite{arnold_2012} on two-dimensional convex domains.
 In agreement with the numerical observations, they derive $(k-1/2)$-order convergence in the $\Lb^2$ error of $\mub$ and the $\Hdiv$ error of $\ub$, as well as $k$-th order convergence in the $\Lb^2$-error of $\ub$, where $k\geq 1$ is the polynomial degree of the elements.

-The mixed system~\eqref{eq:hodgelap} is directly related to the \emph{Vorticity-Velocity-Pressure} (VVP) formulation of the Stokes problem~\cite{dubois_2003,dubois_2003b}, which offers benefits in solving certain problems, e.g., the Darcy-Stokes equation~\cite{bernardi_2005,vassilevski_2014,alvarez_2016}.
-Applications and advantages of the VVP formulation will be revisited in Section~\ref{sec:stokes}.
+Regardless of the suboptimality, the mixed formulation~\eqref{eq:hodgelap} finds its application in some scenarios.
+It is directly related to the \emph{Vorticity-Velocity-Pressure} (VVP) formulation of the Stokes problem~\cite{dubois_2003,dubois_2003b}, which will be revisited in Section~\ref{sec:stokes}.
+Furthermore, the (singularly perturbed) Darcy-Stokes-Brinkman equation~\cite{bernardi_2005,vassilevski_2014,alvarez_2016} can be treated naturally by such a formulation, while other methods entail either customized finite element spaces~\cite{mardal_2002,xie_2008,guzman_2012b} or stabilization terms~\cite{burman_2007,badia_2009,hansbo_2009,juntunen_2010}.

 Although the two-dimensional version of~\eqref{eq:hodgelap} has been analyzed theoretically, the three-dimensional case has remained open.
-Numerical evidence~\cite{dubois_2003b} (see also Section~\ref{sec:num}) suggests convergence similar to that in two dimensions.
+Numerical evidence~\cite{dubois_2003b} (see also Section~\ref{sec:num}) suggests a similar convergence behavior to that in two dimensions.
 Techniques developed in~\cite{arnold_2012} cannot be directly adapted to three dimensions.
-Note that in two dimensions, the vorticity $\mub$ is a scalar function in $H^1$, and the curl operator essentially reduces to a (rotated) gradient.
-To derive the suboptimal rates, some $L^p$ arguments are needed, which are conveniently available for the scalar Laplace BVP but not for the curl-elliptic problem.
+The fundamental difference lies in the fact that the curl operator reduces to a rotated gradient in two dimensions, while the vector $\curl$ is relevant in three dimensions.
+Some $L^p$ arguments are essential in the error analysis (see Section~\ref{sec:errest}) with $p \in [1,\infty]$.
+They are conveniently available for $H^1$-elliptic problems (see, e.g.~\cite[][Section~8.5]{brenner_2007}), but not for $\Hcurl$-elliptic ones.

 In this work, we provide \emph{a priori} error estimates for the FEEC discretization of problem~\eqref{eq:hodgelap} in three dimensions.
 This entails adaptations of arguments in~\cite{arnold_2012} and some new techniques.
 Furthermore, additional effort is dedicated to covering domains of general topology.
 In overview, we extend the result of~\cite{arnold_2012} in the following respects: \begin{itemize} \item extension to three dimensions; \item extension to domains with general topology; \item removal of the $|\log h|$-factor in the error bounds. \end{itemize}